jorgebotas/ete4-documentation/index.md

   declaring the function, *i.e.* `layout_fn.contains_aligned_face = True`

 Due to the necessity of these two elements, we suggest one of many ways of writing layout functions: ***layout function getters***.
 These will allow us to encapsulate our code more cleanly and reuse it in different projects.
-The main structure of this getters is:
+The main structure of these getters is:
 ```
 def layout_fn_getter():
     def layout_fn(node):